davidsilva/onyx-store-next-gen2/README.md

 - use of various components from Amplify's ui-react library.
 - creating a Lambda function -- but not not by using Amplify's `defineFunction()`, as Amplify currently has "circular dependency" issues.
 - using a Lambda function to respond to an INSERT, MODIFY and REMOVE events in the Product table, and then calling the Stripe API to create and update product and price objects, and finally updating the product in our table with the Stripe product and price IDs.
-- an AppSync JavaScript resolver to toggle the "isArchived" field of a Product.
+- Lambda functions that process DynamoDB event streams to aggregate counts of products, reviews, review sentiments, and product statuses.
+- A Lambda function that uses the AWS Comprehend API to detect the language and sentiment of reviews.

 ## Relevant Links